BenAarvik/benaarvik.github.io/content/posts/The-evolution-of-MFA/index.md

 ---
 title: The Evolution of MFA
-description: From Single Passwords to Multiple Authentication Methods
+description: From Single Passwords to Passwordless authentication
 date: 2023-01-22T09:30:30+01:00
 author: "Bendik Aarvik"
 license: